Learn how to apply for and manage your Erosion & Sediment Control Permit. ESC Supervisors can access the online supervisor portal.

 • soil characteristic

-Erosion & Sediment Control Permit applications are made through the City's Engineering Department and need to be issued prior to the release of associated construction permits.
+ESC Permit applications are made through the City's Engineering department and need to be issued prior to the release of associated construction permits.

 ESC Permits are commonly associated with, but not limited to: